 - Hate Sink:

-- Carmelita Spats.
-Outside of her (admittedly catchy) rhymes, she has no redeeming qualities.
+- Carmelita Spats, a cruel, obnoxious twat of a little girl.
 The only characters that seem to be able to tolerate her are Nero and Esmé, who treat her as an adoptive daughter in the third season after they burn down her house and kill her parents.

 - Mr. Poe is unique in that hes not particularly cruel or mean-spirited, in fact he is well-meaning most of the time, but he is so utterly incompetent at his job that both the orphans and the audience cant stand to be around him.

-- Hollywood CB: At one point Gustav interrupts Jacquelyn over the radio, despite the fact that his words would be inaudible to her while she was still transmitting.
+- Hollywood CB: At one point Gustav interrupts Jacquelyn over the radio, even though his words would be inaudible to her while she was still transmitting.

 - Hollywood Law: A deliberate example due to the Crapsack World the series takes place in.
 Violet is somehow able to be forcibly married by her guardian against her will.
 The Baudelaire orphans are sentenced to death in a Kangaroo Court in the Village of Fowl Devotees.
 Justice Strauss conducts a trial that takes place in a hotel lobby and has nonsensical rules, when it follows any rules at all.